Libya declares emergency as Storm Daniel kills 150

 Officials in eastern Libya have imposed a curfew, while schools and shops have been ordered to close.

+The eastern cities of Benghazi, Sousse, Derna and Al-Marj have been impacted by Storm Daniel.

-"At least 150 people were killed as a result of flooding and torrential rains left by storm Daniel in Derna, the Jabal al-Akhdar region and the suburbs of Al-Marj," Mohamed Massoud, a spokesman for the Benghazi-based administration in Libya, told French news agency AFP.
+"At least 150 people were killed as a result of flooding and torrential rains... in Derna, the Jabal al-Akhdar region and the suburbs of Al-Marj," Mohamed Massoud, a spokesman for the Benghazi-based administration in Libya, told French news agency AFP on Monday afternoon.

-Storm Daniel has affected the eastern cities of Benghazi and Sousse, as well as Derna and Al-Marj.
+The head of Benghazi's chapter of the Red Crescent humanitarian network said at least 150 deaths occurred in Derna alone, according to news agency Reuters.

+Two dams in Derna - home to approximately 100,000 - have reportedly collapsed, submerging much of the area and drowning some residents.

-The western city of Misrata was also among those hit by the floods.
+Alongside areas in the east, the western city of Misrata was among those hit by the floods.

 Unverified videos of the storm have been circulating online, including a clip showing torrents of floodwater sweeping a man away.
 Other footage shows drivers trapped on their car roofs.